WizardTim/speedtest-data/README.md

 # speedtest-data
 Half hourly speed tests for a Telstra residential cable internet connection in Brisbane, Australia (EuroDOCSIS 3.0).

+Data has 91.7% coverage but 8.3% is missing due to downtime.

 Data gathered using Ookla® [speedtest.net](https://www.speedtest.net/) services.

 ---